attarmau/MultiSensor-Fusion/README.md

 # Multi-Sensor-Fusion
-## non-rigid multi-camera pose estimation
+## Non-rigid multi-camera pose estimation

 This repo performs stereo calibration for a two-camera setup using OpenCV.
 It computes intrinsic and extrinsic parameters to align both cameras into a shared coordinate frame.